uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/request-new-allocation.md

 Once a project has been created, an allocation to a computing and/or storage resource must also be requested.
 Allocations indicate what resources each project has access to and any limits associated with that access.
 Allocations expire either by date or when a limit is reached.

+### Types of allocations

+The CARC has three types of allocations that can be requested in the User Portal: computing resources on Discovery, computing resources on Endeavour (subscription-based), and storage space.

+#### Discovery computing resources

+The CARC's main computing resource available to all USC faculty/staff and their students/collaborators.
+Once your allocation is approved, users will be provisioned in the Discovery cluster.
+Users can access CARC systems via SSH 1-2 hours after the allocation has been approved.
+Five sizes available; see "Requesting an allocation" below for details.

+#### Endeavour computing resources (subscription-based)

+Allows research groups to subscribe to their selected number of compute and storage resources on a yearly basis.
+The resources that a research group subscribes to will be dedicated for use by their condo job queue.
+All of the hardware is purchased and maintained by the CARC throughout the course of the subscription term.
+See the CARC's [Condo Cluster Program Information page](/user-information/ccp/program-information) for details.

+#### Storage space

+Additional storage in the /project file system you can purchase if you require more than the initial 10 TB that the CARC provides to each PI for free.

 ### Requesting an allocation

 First, click on the name of the project that you are requesting an allocation for to be taken to that project's Project Detail page.